 - become part of a network of research and career mentors.

-Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical sciences, and be employed at a U.S. institution.
+Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical or statistical sciences, and be employed at a U.S. institution.

 The guiding principle in selecting participants and establishing the groups is the creation of diverse teams whose members come from a variety of institutional types and career stages.
-The degree of potential positive impact on the careers of African-Americans in the mathematical sciences will be an important factor in the final decisions.
+The degree of potential positive impact on the careers of African-Americans in the mathematical and statistical sciences will be an important factor in the final decisions.

 ADJOINT 2021 Application Process and Deadline

-ADJOINT 2020 takes place at MSRI from June 15 to June 26, 2020.
+ADJOINT 2021 takes place at MSRI in Berkeley, California from June 21 - July 2, 2021.
 The research leaders and research topics can be found below.

-- a cover letter specifying which of the offered research projects they wish to be part of
+- a cover letter specifying which of the offered research projects you wish to be part of; if more than one please indicate your priorities

 - a CV

 - a personal statement, no longer than one page, addressing how your participation will contribute to the goals of the program (e.g., why you are a good candidate for this workshop and what you hope to gain)

-- a research statement, no longer than two pages, describing the the applicant's current research interests, and relevant past research activities, and how they relate to the project(s) of greatest interest to the applicant (e.g., what motivates your current interests and what is your relevant research background)
+- a research statement, no longer than two pages, describing your current research interests, and relevant past research activities, and how they relate to the project(s) of greatest interest to you (e.g., what motivates your current interests and what is your relevant research background)

 For more information, please contact Christine Marshall, MSRI's Program Manager at email@example.com.